Introduction

 Pathophysiology

-It is typically caused by direct luminal obstruction, usually secondary to a faecolith (Fig. 1) or lymphoid hyperplasia, impacted stool or, rarely, an appendiceal or caecal tumour.
+Acute appendicitis is typically caused by direct luminal obstruction, usually either secondary to a faecolith (Fig. 1) or lymphoid hyperplasia, or less commonly by a malignancy (such as a caecal adenocarcinoma or appendiceal neuroendocrine tumour)

 Risk Factors